Ranger 26 (Kent, WA) Links, Parts, Gear & Resources

 Below are some sources for replacement hardware for your precious Ranger 26.
 If you know of any more hard to find items that will match or easily replace the original equipment, please let me know and I’ll add it to the list below.
 The businesses listed below may not be the only places to find these items so research away.
 If you follow up on any of the items below and find that they are no longer available, please let us know.

 Please Note: I provide this site for the betterment of the R26 fleet (and to give outlet to my own musings ;-), but it’s not without cost.
-Please mention ranger26.com when you call and ask them to become a sponsor of our little site when you purchase from them.
-It might not be much, but it all helps!
+If you would like to say thank you in a tangible way, I won’t torpedo you if you wish to donate to the site to help cover operating expenses.
+Just click this fancy donate button and give you little heart out!
+Even if it’s not much, it all helps!
 Thanks!

 Links to Cruise

 Small Craft Advisor Magazine – International magazine focused on small boats and sailing. … Small Craft Advisor